|

 Forecaster: |

-During the past 24 hours, solar activity was low.
-Six active sunspot regions were on the visble disk without M-class and above flares produced.
-The solar wind speed decreased to about 480 km/s.
-The geomagnetic field was at active levels for 3 hours and at quiet to unsettled levels for the rest of time. |
+During the past 24 hours, solar activity was high.
+Seven active sunspot regions were on the visble disk with 5 M-class flares produced from AR4246.
+Due to the effects of CMEs from 13-15 Oct, the solar wind speed increased to about 550 km/s.
+The geomagnetic field reached moderate storm leves for 3 hours, minor storm levels for 6 hours, active levels for 12 hours. |

-Within the next three days, solar activity is expected to be low to moderate with chances for M-class flares.
-The geomagnetic field is expected to be mainly quiet to unsettled on 9-11 Sep . |
+Within the next three days, solar activity is expected to be low to moderate.
+The geomagnetic field is expected to reach active to minor storm levels on 19-20 Oct as the arrival of a recurrent coronal high speed stream and will be quiet to unsettled on 21 Oct. |

 |